 Kathleen Buzzacott has recently opened a studio / gallery 20km west from Alice Springs located near Simpsons Gap in the West MacDonnell Ranges.
 Kathleen is an accomplished artist.
 Her artwork is of high quality and features native animals and fine dot work.
 Stories of growing up in the bush invoke happy memories which she portrays as she puts paintbrush to canvas.

-Kathleen participated in the Indigenous Business Development Program.
-Kathleen said "Through the Department of Trade, Business and Innovation, I went through the Indigenous Business Development Program.
+Kathleen participated in the Aboriginal Business Development Program.
+Kathleen said "Through the Department of Trade, Business and Innovation, I went through the Aboriginal Business Development Program.
 The thing that I was seeking was to establish a successful business.
 The relationship with the Department of Trade, Business and Innovation is vital when you're setting up a business because sometimes you know, you need some advice especially when you don't have a business consultant.”

 Watch Kathleen Buzzacott's testimonial video to find out more.

 Find out how the Aboriginal Business Development Program can help you.